-3. If you are taking any medications for high blood pressure and/or heart disease which may slow down the heart rate.
+- If you are taking any medications for high blood pressure and/or heart disease which may slow down the heart rate.
 These medications should not be taken 24 to 48 hours prior to the test, except in specific clinical situations.
-Please check with your
+Please check with your doctor regarding this.

 Preparing for an Exercise Stress Electrocardiography

 - Avoid heavy meals for at least 2 hours before the test.